chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 {{< blurb/images >}}
 {{< /details >}}

+## Prerequisites

+You will need to have [nginx](https://nginx.org/en/download.html) and [Docker Engine](https://docs.docker.com/engine/install/) installed on your machine to follow along with this demonstration.

+For this tutorial, you will be copying code to files you create locally.
+You can find the demo code throughout this tutorial, or you can find the complete demo at the [demo GitHub repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/nginx).

 ## Step 1: Setting up a Demo Website

 We'll start by serving static content to a local web server with nginx.

-For this tutorial, you will be copying code to files you create locally.
-You can find the demo code throughout this tutorial, or you can find the complete demo at the [demo GitHub repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/nginx).
-Additionally, you can follow along with our [Getting Started with the nginx Chainguard Image video](https://youtu.be/KirTeDMzzxk) as you work through this tutorial.

 With nginx installed, create a directory for your demo.
 In this guide we'll call the directory `nginxdemo`: